paulds/Articles/how-to-contribute-to-laravel-4.md

 This is something I don't think much people know that they can do before submitting their Pull Request.
 [Travis-ci](https://travis-ci.org) is a free service which runs a `.travis.yml` file in your project and basically runs all your unit tests.
 It sends you an e-mail notification on wether your builds have failed, passed or didn't finish for some reason.
 This means there's a better chance at catching bugs before the pull request will be made.
 You don't have to do a thing but push to your forked repo and Travis will automatically start a new build.
 Just wait for the e-mail notification or check on [travis-ci.org](https://travis-ci.org) if your build has finished to know if your unit tests failed or succeeded.

 Now how do you set it up with your forked repo?
 It's pretty easy actually.
 Go to [travis-ci.org/profile](https://travis-ci.org/profile), set Travis to "ON" for your forked repo and click on the wrench icon next to it.
 Travis will automatically set up a service hook in your Github repo's settings.
-Whenever you push to Github or publish a branch, Travis will start a new build and send you and an e-mail notification when it’s finished.
+Whenever you push to Github or publish a branch, Travis will start a new build and send you an e-mail notification when it’s finished.

 Should your build fail you can do a couple of things.
 You could try to fix your code, commit again and push to your Pull Request branch again and start a new build but I prefer to do  it a little different.
 I'll just delete the Pull Request branch on Github, roll back some of my commits on my local development repo and commit again with the fixed code to keep the commits minimal and the Pull Request as small as possible.
 I suggest you do the same to prevent the Pull Request from growing so large with commits which are just attempts at fixing the unit tests.